shakilmunavary/AI-Powered-githubActions-BuildFailure-Management/README.md

 - 🔄 **Automatically updates workflows** with AI-generated fixes.
 - 🔧 **Provides a dashboard** to monitor failures and AI suggestions.
 - ⚡ **Allows environment variable updates** dynamically—no restart needed!
+- Note it fixes only Github actions pipeline code automatically, It wont fix any issues in the application code at the moment.
+For Application code it would provide recomendations thought.

 ---